Malaysia Airlines: Business Class

+In 2023, following the acquisition of additional A350 from SAS into the fleet, the airline has retained the business class seating based on the Thompson Aero Vantage XL platform.

 Economy Class

 Economy Class is available on all of Malaysia Airlines' fleet.
-Most of the fleet, including the Airbus A350-900, Airbus A330-300,-200 and Boeing 737-800 features a seat pitch of 30–32 inches and width of 17–18 inches.
-Some of the Boeing 737-800, of which are leased, have no personal TV but overhead TV's located in the aisles of the plane and feature a seat pitch of 29–30 inches.
-All A380s, A350-900s, A330-300s and newer Boeing 737-800 have the Select 3000i personal in-flight entertainment systems.
+Most of the fleet, including the Airbus A350-900, Airbus A330-300,-200, Boeing 737 MAX 8 and Boeing 737-800 features a seat pitch of 30–32 inches and width of 17–18 inches.
+Few row of seats are configured with extra legroom of up to 36inches for the A330 and A350 fleet.

-In 2010, the Malaysia Airlines' Economy Class was awarded the "World's Best Economy Class" award by Skytrax.
+In 2022, the airline has begun introducing a lighter more slimline seat for the narrowbody Boeing 737 fleet based on the Safran z110i lineup which features USB A and C charging.
+Personal in-flight entertainment is also replaced in favour of wireless entertainment content streaming provided by Viasat to be used on passengers personal devices.

+Malaysia Airlines has unveiled a new economy class product to be featured on the airline's upcoming A330-900.
+It is based on Recaro's CL3810 lineup and feature a multitude of convenience features such as USB-C charging and WiFi connectivity..
+Throughout the cabin, the seat covers will feature the signature songket motif.
+The same cabin will also extended to the A350 fleet once a refurbishment program commences in late 2025.

 'Baby ban' and 'child-free zone'

 Malaysia Airlines has attracted both criticism and praise for its controversial decision to prohibit children from travelling in certain classes or cabins of its aircraft.

 Infants are not permitted in First Class on Malaysia Airlines' Airbus A380s due to the non-availability of baby bassinets in the cabin.
 Then-CEO Tengku Azmil Zahruddin explained the policy, saying the airline received complaints from First Class passengers that they "spend money on first class and can't sleep due to crying infants".

 Malaysia Airlines subsequently claimed that an upgrade of the First Class cabin to fit new seats and an ottoman (which doubles as a visitor seat) meant "there was no facility for positioning bassinets in the First Class of the 747s".

 Malaysia Airlines has also stated that children under the age of 12 may not travel in the 70-seat upper deck economy section of the A380.
 "The economy seats on upper level will be allocated for business travellers.
 Passengers accompanying children under 12 years old age will be excluded from booking these seats."

 Malaysia Airlines says the decision "is to showcase the Economy Class zone in the main deck, enhanced and designated as a family and children friendly inflight zone.
 From the perspective of customers travelling with their families, the economy class family-friendly convenience would be a warm welcome.
 The main deck has more facilities such as toilets (8 for economy configuration of 350 seats) and the dual aerobridge airport facility supporting this deck will also mean a speedier/faster embarkation and disembarkation for this group of passengers."